AIoT-MLSys-Lab/Efficient-Diffusion-Model-Survey/README.md

 ddl: September 2024

 # Todo List
-- 1. Categorizing from the 'modal' perspective
+- 1. Categorizing from the 'modality' perspective

 # Reference: